-When we met with the specialist in August, he recommended I start chemo right away.
-Then he said, "Three weeks after you start chemo, all your hair will fall out."
-(He's not one for sugar-coating.)
-So, as I sat in his office trying to process all the information about the tumors, my diagnosis, the treatment options, and the “non-curative”-ness of what I have, I also attempted to wrap my mind around the fact that within a few short weeks I would be completely bald.
+As I sat in his office trying to process all the information I had just heard–about tumors, my diagnosis, treatment options, and the “non-curative”-ness of what I faced–I also attempted to wrap my mind around the fact that within a few short weeks I would be completely bald.

-As I mentioned last time , I've always had thick, naturally curly hair.
-While I have often longed for straighter, “simpler” hair instead of the naturally curly locks I was (ahem) blessed with.
+I have often longed for straighter, “simpler” hair instead of the naturally curly locks I was (ahem) blessed with.
 But my hair has always been the outward feature people comment on most: “Oh, I wish I had naturally curly hair.”
 (Trust me…it’s not all that glamorous.)
 “I bet you don’t have to do anything to your hair!”
 (Yes, if you consider applying a mountain of product to tame the beast “not doing anything,” then sure.)
 Something inside me ached at the thought of losing that part of my identity.

-To make matters worse, after a 35-year battle, I had finally tossed the straighteners and flat iron and embraced my God-given curls.
+Plus, after 35 years of manhandling my mane, I had finally tossed the straighteners and flat iron and embraced my God-given curls.
 I even began to like them… a little.
 And I was just waiting for 80s hair to come back, because let me tell you, this girl can rock some big-hair-band hair (see middle picture above)!
 So trying to take in the fact that I would soon kiss my newly-appreciated curls goodbye in addition to fighting for my life was a bit much for me to take in.

 True to my doctor’s prediction, my hair started thinning a couple of weeks after my first treatment.
-Just a few strands at first, and I thought it would be a slow transition...maybe I wouldn't lose my hair at all.
-(I had heard of that happening.)
-It continued that way for several days.
+Just a few strands at first, and I thought it would be a slow transition.
+I had even heard of some people not losing their hair at all, and one could hope!
+The thinning continued slowly for a few days.
 Then, suddenly it started coming out in clumps…HUGE clumps!
 It happened so quickly, I wasn’t prepared to take the next step yet.
 I dreaded taking the next step and put it off as long as I possibly could (which was only a matter of days).
 Thankfully, I had plenty of hats to wear!

-The thinning phase didn't last long.
-Now I had reached the point I'd been dreading.
-I really wrestled with the timing of when to shave my hair.
+I really wrestled with the timing of shaving my hair.
 I wasn’t worried about “looking different” or not having hair.
 I struggled with the fact that everyone would know what I was going through.
-I couldn't go to the store, or out to dinner, or anywhere else in public and pretend like nothing was wrong.
+I wouldn’t be able to go to the store, out to dinner, or anywhere else in public and pretend like nothing was wrong.
 Once my hair was gone, everyone who saw me would know I have cancer.

 I finally grew weary of sweeping the bathroom floor and vacuuming my shirt multiple times a day, and I knew what I needed to do.
 Again, my friend Sheila, offered to come over and shave what was left of my hair.
 As with most things, the dread I had built up in my mind was worse than the reality.
-Once it was done, I was fine.
-I could move forward and start thinking about how to work in all those fabulous accessories I had been collecting.
+Once it was done, I could move forward and start thinking about how to work in all those fabulous accessories I had been collecting.

-I’ve always been pretty warm-natured, but I quickly discovered that without any hair on one’s head (or neck), one tends to get very cold…especially when one lives in Missouri…in October.
-For that reason, I prefer to wear hats that came down farther on my head.
+I’ve always been pretty warm-natured, but I quickly discovered that without any hair on one’s head (or neck), one tends to get very cold…especially in Missouri…in October.
+For that reason, I preferred to wear hats that came down farther on my head.
 I also started wearing more scarves (around my neck or on my head) and head wraps.

 My absolute favorite head covering for warmth and comfort is this inexpensive method (Seriously, if you know someone going through chemo, forward this video to her.
 It will change her life!):

 Yep, that is what it’s called (especially if you get a prescription from your doc, which you might want to do for insurance purposes…just sayin’).
 I wasn’t sure I wanted to get one (a.k.a. “a wig”) because I had heard they are incredibly uncomfortable and unnatural.
-But on a whim a couple of weeks ago, Hubby and I stopped in a wig shop specifically for cancer patients.
+But on a whim, Hubby and I stopped in a wig shop specifically for cancer patients.
 I decided to have fun with it, because honestly how many times in your life do you get the opportunity to try so many hair colors and styles at one time?

-I finally tried on a cute little pixie cut that my husband swore was very natural-looking.
+I eventually discovered a cute little pixie cut that my husband swore was very natural-looking.
 It is eerily close to my original hair color, although not a style I would have ever chosen for my own hair.
 Still, I liked it.
 It’s fun.
 It’s cute.
 It’s warm.

 And bonus…I it looks great with a cute scarf tied around it!